davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 disequilibrium relationship may be traceable to the parabolic nature of mineral-melt partition curves for both pyroxene phases, which are incompletely modeled by a linear relationship when offset [@Sun2012;@Blundy2003].
-Alternatively, low clinopyroxene modes in the harzburgite CK-4 could be result in more being incorporated into orthopyroxene, showing incomplete REE diffusion throughout the sample.
+Alternatively, low clinopyroxene modes in the harzburgite CK-4 could result in more being incorporated into orthopyroxene, showing incomplete REE diffusion throughout the sample.
 This is consistent with late re-enrichment in LREEs from the Crystal Knob source magma.